Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 !!!
 Important

     - To be able to use a `SQLTableDataNode^` with Microsoft SQL Server you need to run internal dependencies with `pip install taipy[mssql]` and install your corresponding [Microsoft ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server).
     - To be able to use a `SQLTableDataNode^` with MySQL Server you need to run internal dependencies with `pip install taipy[mysql]` and install your corresponding [MySQL Driver for MySQL](https://pypi.org/project/PyMySQL/).
     - To be able to use a `SQLTableDataNode^` with PostgreSQL Server you need to run internal dependencies with `pip install taipy[postgresql]` and install your corresponding [Postgres JDBC Driver for PostgreSQL](https://www.postgresql.org/docs/7.4/jdbc-use.html).

-An `SQLDataNode^` is a specific data node used to model data stored in an SQL Database.
+A `SQLDataNode^` is a specific data node used to model data stored in a SQL Database.
 To add a new _SQL_ data node configuration, the `Config.configure_sql_data_node()^` method can be used.
 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), the following parameters can be
 provided: